Nthompson096/Nthompson096.github.io/about.md

 #### Favorite music genre:

-I have all sorts, usually just metal, death metal, trash metal; but sometimes I listen to rock, Not sure If i have a "favorite album" but I could be biased Sometimes I like listening to Halo.
+I have all sorts, usually just metal, death metal, trash metal; but sometimes I listen to rock, Not sure If I have a "favorite album" but I could be biased Sometimes I like listening to Halo or videogame music, I dunno.

 # I made it this far, what's my reward!?